PeterZs/scanner/README.md

 COMING SOON.

 # Citation
-If you use this work/data, please cite our paper:
+If you use this work/data, please be kind to cite our paper:
 COMING SOON.